Before you set up a company

 Choosing a structure for your business

-When you start a business, it's important to choose a structure that suits the way you work and the kind of business you're in.
+When you start a business, it is important to choose a structure that suits the way you work and the kind of business you are in.

 Choosing a structure for your business

-There are 3 common structures for businesses in New Zealand — sole trader, partnership and company.
+There are 3 common structures for businesses in New Zealand:

 Which structure is best for you will depend on how you wish to run your business, and your plans for the future.
-If you’re unsure which to choose, you should seek advice from an accountant or lawyer before you decide.
+If you are unsure which to choose, you should seek advice from an accountant or lawyer before you decide.

 You may also wish to refer to the business.govt.nz website, which contains useful information about the different business structures, and a handy 'Choose Business Structure' tool.